tbarn/new-website/posts/2020-in-review-taylor-barnett.md

 All Day DevOps - [Human-in-the-Loop DevOps, ADDO Edition](https://noti.st/tbarn/nH0zAJ)

 ## <i class="fas fa-book"></i> eBooks:
 My team at work helped me turn my Spectrum of Automation blog series into an eBook.
-I drafted many of the graphics for it too.
+I also drafted many of the graphics for it.

-Spectrum of Automation
+Spectrum of Automation (let me know if you want a copy!)

 ## <i class="fas fa-podcast"></i> Podcasts: